adoptium/containers/README.md

 This repository contains the Dockerfiles for the official Adoptium images of Eclipse Temurin OpenJDK.
 These images are made available in Dockerhub.

+If you are looking for the usage README then please head to the [Official Docker Hub Documentation](https://hub.docker.com/_/eclipse-temurin).

 ## Supported Images

 | OS | Version | Dockerfile |